 Pick things up as you travel.
 Logs, berries, stones, flowers, what have you.
 You can then make things out of them, sell them to other players, or sell them to the Exporter.
 Check the Sales board to see who is buying.

-You can make big money if you keep an eye out for Pots of Gold, Meteorites, Pirate Treasures, and Mother Horse Stones.
+You can make big money if you keep an eye out for Pots of Gold, Meteorites, Pirate Treasures, Mother Horse Stones, and Giant Clam Shells.
 They can give you anywhere from a few hundred to a couple thousand gold.
 They appear completely randomly.

 At the moment, the club Blood Ruby Knights has a list on the club profile so you can always see what is being bought where.